scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 configuration language.
-These frameworks were primarily written in C++, but were made of many configurable parts; the glueing together of the system was done in Python - a model still popular today, though some experiments are now using Python + Numba model instead, like Xenon1T :cite:`remenska2017giving,rousselle2021fast`.
+These frameworks were primarily written in C++, but were made of many configurable parts; the glueing together of the system was done in Python - a model still popular today, though some experiments are now using Python + Numba as an alternative, enhanced, model, like Xenon1T :cite:`remenska2017giving,rousselle2021fast`.

 In the early 2000s, the use of Python HEP exploded, heavily driven by experiments like LHCb at CERN developing frameworks and user tools for